Travel Guides

 To begin the trek, trekkers must have a Khumbu Pasang Lhamu Rural Municipality Entrance Permit and a Sagarmatha National Park Entry Permit.

-The Sagarmatha National Park Permit costs Rs.
-3000 for foreigners, Rs.
-1500 for SAARC countries, and Rs.
-100 for Nepalis.
+The Sagarmatha National Park Permit costs Rs.3000 for foreigners, Rs.1500 for SAARC countries, and Rs.100 for Nepalis.

-Khumbu Pasang Lhamu Rural Municipality Entrance Permit costs Rs.
-2000 for the first four weeks, and if you stay longer than that, you will need to pay Rs.2500.
+Khumbu Pasang Lhamu Rural Municipality Entrance Permit costs Rs.2000 for the first four weeks, and if you stay longer than that, you will need to pay Rs.2500.

 These Everest permits can be acquired in Kathmandu or from your trekking agent, though most trekkers prefer to have them from their agents.

-Accommodation and Food on Everest Base Camp Trek
+Accommodation on Everest Base Camp Trek

 The meals are primarily Nepalese, with only a few international dishes.
 Trekkers should expect healthy meals and not hesitate to accommodate the local dishes.
 Western foods like dumplings, Pizza, pastry, and noodles are also available on the trek.